porsche-design-system/porsche-design-system/packages/storefront/src/pages/patterns/buttons/guidelines.md

 **Hierarchical order**

-The primary call-to-action within a horizontal-aligned group is always to be placed on the right, following the reading direction as well as iOS and recent Android app standards most of our users should be familiar with.
+The primary call-to-action within a horizontal-aligned group is always to be placed on the left.

 ![Horizontal alignment of Button groups](../../../assets/patterns-buttons-groups-horizontal.png)

 **Responsive behaviour**

 Buttons that are placed in a horizontal row on larger screens are always to be stacked on mobile (viewport XS) or screen areas with a maximum width of 479 px, each of them occupying a separate line, and, as generally defined for mobile, spanning full-width.
-According to the [Gutenberg Principle](http://people.sunyit.edu/~lepres/thesis/principles/119_pdfsam_POD.pdf) the next best action should then always go to bottom, following the user's scanning direction from upper left to bottom right. ([UX Movement](https://uxmovement.com/mobile/optimal-placement-for-mobile-call-to-action-buttons/), 2019)
+According to the F pattern the primary call-to-action button should always be placed on top of the button group ([UX Design](https://uxdesign.cc/buttons-placement-and-order-bb1c4abadfcb), 2019).

 ![Responsive behaviour of horizontally aligned buttons](../../../assets/patterns-buttons-groups-horizontal-responsiveness.png)